kripod/otion/README.md

 The following demo covers a wide range of use-cases.

-As a core function, `css` returns a space-separated list of stably generated unique class names.
+As a core function, `css` returns a space-separated string of unique class names.
 Each property–value pair is only injected once to the library-managed style sheet.

 ```jsx
 import { css, keyframes } from "otion";